Skip to Content

 Think broadly about the types of containers that best fit your market, and then consider what variances could make your product line more original.
 Here are two things to consider:

-Style of container: Some container types, like jelly jars, have a more mass-market appeal because of their rustic appearance, while a traditional clear-glass tumbler is often a good fit for a mid-market offering.
+Style of container: Some candle containers, like jelly jars, have a more mass-market appeal because of their rustic appearance, while a traditional clear-glass tumbler is often a good fit for a mid-market offering.
 On the flipside, the same tumbler in black or white creates a more modern, luxurious aesthetic better suited to a high-end market.
 Remember that a small variance in your container—like color—can make a big difference in how customers perceive your candle.

 Container lids: Pairing your containers with the right lid can also set your product line apart in the market.
 Gold jelly lids, for instance, can go well with a mass-market candle compared to black or white jelly lids which can create a more refined, high-end look.